jankubatt/RegLog-System/README.md

  Register/Login system for websites

  # Info
  Forms created with Bootstrap 4 for better looks.
 Working on simple PHP & MySQL system.
 Passwords are hashed.
-If you want to use this, you  need to change the details for connecting to DB.
+With email verification.

+ # How to use
+ 1) Change the connection details in script/conn.php
+ 2) Enjoy!

+ *You have to setup email server, in xampp it is sendmail.
+On webhosting of mine works fine.
+If you don't have one, google works just fine.

  # What I Learned
  - MySQL basics (phpMyAdmin)